sreejavepa/Nutrition-LLM/README.md

 - Replace token in area that says 'YOUR_AUTH_TOKEN' under ngrok.

 Notebook Widgets Note
 Some interactive elements (widgets) may not display properly in GitHub.
-To use them fully download the notebook and open it in Google Colab.
+To use them fully download notebooks and open in Google Colab.
 - If still facing error, please install ipywidgets.

 -------------------------------